-Taylor Swift Is Not Fearing The Demise Of Her Career Ahead Of Her Potential New Album [Debunked]
+Taylor Swift Doesn’t Fear The Demise Of Her Career Ahead Of Her Potential New Album [Debunked]

 “[Taylor Swift] often checks social media to see if people are unfollowing her.
 She’s been in tears over cruel remarks people make about her, calling her ‘attention-seeking’ and ‘desperate,'” the magazine’s incorrect source claimed.
 “She’s lost confidence in herself… becoming a washed-up singer is her worst nightmare.”

 Taylor Swift may have been tied to some controversy in 2016 due to her highly publicized feud with Kim Kardashian and Kanye West, but when it comes to her career, she shows no signs of slowing down.
-In fact, she recently teamed up with former One Direction singer Zayn Malik on a song featured on the upcoming film Fifty Shades Darker.
+In fact, she recently teamed up with former One Direction singer Zayn Malik on a song featured in the upcoming film, Fifty Shades Darker.

 Throughout 2016, Taylor Swift made headlines with her personal life as her career took a backseat.
-While there were many rumors swirling in regard to the possible release of a new album, Taylor Swift was also dealt with rumors about her love life after her longterm relationship with Calvin Harris came to an end.
+While there were many rumors swirling in regard to the possible release of a new album, Taylor Swift was also dealt with rumors about her love life after her long term relationship with Calvin Harris came to an end.

-In May of last year, Taylor Swift and Calvin Harris’ relationship was said to have come to an end and weeks later, in mid-June, Swift was featured in cozy beach photos with Tom Hiddleston, who she went on to date for a few months.
+In May of last year, Taylor Swift and Calvin Harris’ relationship was said to have come to an end, and weeks later, in mid-June, Swift was featured in cozy beach photos with Tom Hiddleston, who she went on to date for a few months.

-Taylor Swift and Tom Hiddleston’s romance was highly publicized for months but ultimately came to an end in September after trips to Italy, the U.K., Australia and Nashville, Tennessee.
+Taylor Swift and Tom Hiddleston’s romance was highly publicized for months, but it ultimately came to an end in September after trips to Italy, the U.K., Australia and Nashville, Tennessee.
 At the time of their split, E!
 News claimed Swift wasn’t on board with the attention she and Hiddleston were getting.

-After their split, fans wondered if Taylor Swift would be inspired to write songs about her relationship and breakup from the actor and months later, a source claimed she would be checking in with Hiddleston after doing so.
+After their split, fans wondered if Taylor Swift would be inspired to write songs about her relationship and breakup with the actor and months later, a source claimed she would be checking in with Hiddleston after doing so.

 Last month, a report claimed Taylor Swift was seeking Tom Hiddleston’s “approval” for her potential new songs about him on her upcoming album, but a short time later, Gossip Cop was told that the report was “completely false.”